Ninedeadeyes/The-Roots-That-Bind-/README.md

 Roguelike elements ( according to Berlin Interpretation )

-Random environment generation
+Random environment generation,
-Permadeath
+Permadeath,
-Turn-based
+Turn-based,
-Grid-based
+Grid-based,
-ASCII display
+ASCII display and
 Single player character

 As well as 'minor' elements of resource management and tactical challenge